nsacyber/HIRS/docs/started/gs4-artifacts.md

     4. All associated trust chains

     then you can skip this entire section and move on to [Install the Provisioner](gs5-prov-install.md).

+    If you don't know where the Provisioner is supposed to find the artifact you need, or you don't know which artifact you need, or you don't understand this note, please continue the steps on this page.

 ## 'Blank' configuration - software install check